Published:

 From a seller’s perspective, there are a few practical reasons to take this approach:

 Testing the Market: Vendors who are uncertain about timing or price can gauge buyer interest without the commitment of a public launch.
+Selling off-market allows them to gauge buyer interest without committing to a full campaign.
+It can act as a low-risk way to understand how the market might respond before deciding whether to proceed publicly.

 Understanding why a property is sold off-market helps buyers better interpret the seller’s motivations.
 Unlike traditional sales, where marketing and competition signal urgency, off-market sales require more nuance.
 For instance, a seller “testing the waters” may not be eager to sell immediately but is gauging interest.
 In these cases, a reasonable, well-presented offer may encourage a sale, but unless the offer is truly stands out, some sellers may still prefer to wait for a public listing.